aohorodnyk/aohorodnyk.com/content/post/2022-05-06-parse-time-strings.md

 1. Iterate over all supported formats.
 1. Parse the receved string with the current format.
-1. If the returned error is equal to `nil`, then we found the correct format and we can return from the function.
+1. If the returned error is equal to `nil`, then we found the correct format.
+We can return from the function.
 1. Otherwise, we need to continue the iteration.

-Let's write the code:
+The intermediate solution:

 ```go
 package main